junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The demon shows up as a young pretty blondie.

-Dean glances at her tiredly, the demon blade loosely in his right hand.
+Dean glances at her tiredly, eye rims red, the demon blade loosely in his right hand.

 "Dean Winchester," the demon looks him up and down, grinning.
 "It's been a while.
 Last time you made a deal -- yourself for your brother, what is it you want this time?
 Or rather, who is it you want to exchange your life for?"

 He swallows, hating it's being so obvious.

-"First thing first, can you really reach other dimensions?"
+"First thing first, can you reach other dimensions?"

 "I might."
 The demon says casually.